 Speaking about the economic collapse, she cited that Gaza’s economy has effectively been in recession since the beginning of the blockade, with the private sector receiving the largest share of losses due to the restrictions imposed by the Israeli authorities on the movement of businessmen and traders as well as many companies and private enterprises – which make up the only source of income for a large portion of Gaza population – being targeted.

 Before providing some final recommendations, Ms. Soubh touched upon the electricity crisis and its ramifications, in that water and sanitation, sewage, healthcare, and education are severely and adversely affected.
 For hospitals in Gaza, constant instability of power supply only deteriorated the quality of the healthcare services available, with the high cost of running a generator forcing small businesses, especially startups, to close within a short period of time.

 To conclude her comprehensive assessment of the blockade of the Gaza strip, she proposed the following recommendations:

-- First, to the State of Israel, to put end to all forms of apartheid practices against the Palestinian civilian population and an unconditional end to the blockade on the Gaza Strip, as well as compensation to all those who were affected.
+- First, to the State of Israel, to put an end to all forms of apartheid practices against the Palestinian civilian population and an unconditional end to the blockade on the Gaza Strip, as well as, compensation to all those who were affected.

 - Finally, to the international community, urging it to exert effective pressure on Israel to immediately end its blockade of the Gaza Strip and its ongoing occupation of the Palestinian territory, as all it does is further fuel conflict and lead to unnecessary violence and escalation of tensions in the region.